 We will make another short stop at Laimos Vouliagmeni, with its lovely beach, and then off we go to our final destination, Sounio.

 After we arrive at Cape Sounio, we will visit the awe-inspiring Temple of Poseidon.
-The temple is situated on a panoramic spot, with a magnificent view and has one of the most famous sunsets in Greece.
+The temple is situated on a panoramic spot, with a magnificent view, and has one of the most famous sunsets in Greece.
 A little further down, we will see the Temple of Athena, which is smaller in size.

-Finishing our tour, we can have lunch in one of the area’s lovely taverns.
+After finishing our tour, we can have lunch in one of the area’s lovely taverns.